MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-how-to-premium-clustering.md

 The largest premium cache size is 120 GB.
 You can create up to 10 shards giving you a maximum size of 1.2TB GB.
 If you need a larger size you can [request more](mailto:wapteams@microsoft.com?subject=Redis%20Cache%20quota%20increase).
 For more information, see [Azure Cache for Redis Pricing](https://azure.microsoft.com/pricing/details/cache/).

 ### Do all Redis clients support clustering?
-At the present time not all clients support Redis clustering.
-StackExchange.Redis is one that does support for it.
+Not all clients support Redis clustering!
+Please check the documentation for the library you are using, to verify you are using a  library and version which support clustering.
+StackExchange.Redis is one library that does support clustering, in its newer versions.
 For more information on other clients, see the [Playing with the cluster](https://redis.io/topics/cluster-tutorial#playing-with-the-cluster) section of the [Redis cluster tutorial](https://redis.io/topics/cluster-tutorial).

-The Redis clustering protocol requires each client to connect to each shard directly in clustering mode.
-Attempting to use a client that doesn't support clustering will likely result in a lot of [MOVED redirection exceptions](https://redis.io/topics/cluster-spec#moved-redirection).
+The Redis clustering protocol requires each client to connect to each shard directly in clustering mode, and also defines new error responses such as 'MOVED' na 'CROSSSLOTS'.
+Attempting to use a client that doesn't support clustering with a cluster mode cache can result in a lot of [MOVED redirection exceptions](https://redis.io/topics/cluster-spec#moved-redirection), or just break your application, if you are doing cross-slot multi-key requests.

 > [!NOTE]
 > If you are using StackExchange.Redis as your client, ensure you are using the latest version of [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis/) 1.0.481 or later for clustering to work correctly.
 If you have any issues with move exceptions, see [move exceptions](#move-exceptions) for more information.